 A friend of mine did receive a six, most likely because she still had a few suspect stamps such as Iran in her passport, and received a lot more questions in a private room and a more thorough bag search than I did.

 For me though, with my lowly number 5, I just got the routine questions and bag search.
 Now I have to say that these procedures were nothing more than you would get at any airport around the world.
-The only difference in my mind is that in the name of being meticulous Israeli security was so damn slow!
+The only difference in my mind is that in the name of being meticulous and thorough, Israeli security was so damn slow!

 I mean there’s being thorough and there’s taking the …